AgilAghamirzayev/ultimate-java-interview-questions/sections/strings.md

-# Java String interview Question
+# Java String interview questions

 **1. What is a String in Java?**